asg017/sqlite-vec/site/features/vec0.md

 relevant raw images.

 In general, auxiliary columns are good for large text, blobs, URLs, or other datatypes that won't be a part of a `WHERE` clause of a KNN query.
-If you column will often appear in a `SELECT` clause but not the `WHERE` clause, then auxiliary columns are a good fit.
+Auxiliary columns are a good fit for columns that will appear often in a `SELECT` clause but not in the `WHERE` clause.

 A maximum of 16 auxiliary columns can be declared in a `vec0` virtual table.